Free South Dakota Arrests, Criminal Records & Probation Search

 How To Find Recent Arrests & Why Someone Is in a South Dakota Jail for Free

-Citizens who may be concerned about missing loved ones or trying to locate a friend who’s in jail can begin their search through a number of multiple avenues.
-This includes looking through county sheriff’s offices, city jail police departments and in some instances, county courts.
+This includes looking through county sheriff’s offices, city jail police departments and, in some instances, county courts.
 It should be stated that court records are typically not a viable way to find recent arrests.

 Perform a South Dakota Arrest Record & Mugshot Search via County Sheriff Offices

-South Dakota has 66 counties all of which have a sheriff’s office that can be contacted to obtain South Dakota arrest records for arrests that have taken place in a county.
+South Dakota has 66 counties, all of which have a sheriff’s office that can be contacted to obtain South Dakota arrest records for arrests that have taken place in a county.
 A handful of county sheriff’s offices in South Dakota have online rosters that provide a free and quick way to find out what someone was arrested for.

 These online rosters will sometimes have photographs of offenders drawn from a mugshot database created during the booking of offenders.